garland-culbreth/simplstyles/README.md

 >>> import simplstyles
 ```

-and use stylesheets as you would any other matplotlib style, with the same import structure as regular package modules:
+and use stylesheets as you would any other matplotlib style:

 ```py
 >>> import matplotlib.pyplot as plt